seilylook/seilylook.github.io/posts/infra_structure/kubernetes/cka/lab_test/index.md

 ### 2. Question

-Use context: `kubectl config use-context k8s-c1-H`
+Use context: `k config use-context k8s-c1-H`

 You're asked to confirm that kube-proxy is running correctly on all nodes.
 For this preform the following in *Namespace* `project-hamster`: